maurodch/mbqd-website/content/post/2024-QREM/index.md

 ---
-title: Readout error mitigated quantum state tomography tested on superconducting qubits now in Communcation Physics!
+title: Readout error mitigated quantum state tomography tested on superconducting qubits is now in Communication Physics!
 subtitle: Noise in quantum systems can negate any potential benefits they have over classical computers.
 Here we explore how one can overcome the growing issue of readout errors in a superconducting qubit device.
 date: 2024-09-25
 authors: